Efficient explicit circuit for quantum state preparation of piecewise continuous functions: Acknowledgments

 \section{Acknowledgments}

 N. Liu acknowledges funding from the Science and Technology Program of Shanghai, China (21JC1402900), NSFC grants No. 12471411 and No. 12341104, the Shanghai Jiao Tong University 2030 Initiative, and the Fundamental Research Funds for the Central Universities.
+N. Guseynov acknowledges funding from NSFC grant W2442002.